Rules of Competition

 • Camera movement.
 (Does not include panning to capture moving objects.)

 • The use of software, in which a photograph is altered to the point that it no longer reflects reality.
 The altered photo and any added components must be the original work of the entrant.
+Content created by AI programs is not allowed.

 • Each member may submit up to two entries per competition.
-The final score for the competition will be the sum of the scores for each photo entered per member.

 • A and B are judged together.